sidprasad/copeanddrag/README.md

 ## Current Issues

 - [] Attributes for n-ary relations are broken (we lost the in-betweens in the attribute names)
+  - What can we do here?
+You could extend grouping by adding more than just range and domain
 - [] Struggles with groups that intersect but are not subgroups of one another